bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 3: 00:25:25

-Yeah, that's sort of the thing that makes me excited about Lightning Network is, While there is participants that have invariably a higher balance and more nodes that they're connected with, if they start charging too much fees, the network will route around them because It's a peer-to-peer network where there is no power levels or anything like that.
+Yeah, that's sort of the thing that makes me excited about Lightning network is, while there is participants that have invariably a higher balance and more nodes that they're connected with, if they start charging too much fees, the network will route around them because It's a peer-to-peer network where there is no power levels or anything like that.
-Where everybody...
 A scale-free network.

 Speaker 2: 00:25:53

 There's some power levels because Ellen Big had his...
-Had his...
-Her...
-His...
 I don't know.
 Their booth in El Salvador is just an Ellen Big booth.
 I don't really understand what it was advertising.